 “GTL provides the best combination of kinematic viscosity VI, pour point, volatility and composition when compared with commercially available API Group III base stocks,” Henderson said.
 He further noted that in most cases, the properties of GTL fluids exceed the industry range for any base stock properties, as seen in Table 1.

 “GTL fluids also provide an excellent match for PAOs,” Henderson said.
-“Their excellent VI, flash point and volatility more than offset the marginal low temperature property represented by pour point which can be further improved if necessary through increased dewaxing severity.”
+“Their excellent VI, flash point, and volatility more than offset the marginal low-temperature property represented by pour point, which can be further improved, if necessary, through increased dewaxing severity.”
 Henderson also mentioned that key ILSAC GF-3 engine tests have been completed to demonstrate GTL performance.

 “The Sequence IIIF test focuses on oil viscosity control, oil consumption, deposits and wear, while the Sequence VIB fuel economy test is a difficult procedure with major CAFE (Corporate Average Fuel Economy) implications,” he said.

-“The Sequence IIIF test results included exceptional oil consumption for the GTL formulation as a SAE 0W-20 viscosity grade, excellent viscosity increase control, oil consumption comparable to API Group III/IV oils of higher SAE viscosity grades, and excellent deposit results.
+“The Sequence IIIF test results included exceptional oil consumption for the GTL formulation as an SAE 0W-20 viscosity grade, excellent viscosity increase control, oil consumption comparable to API Group III/IV oils of higher SAE viscosity grades, and excellent deposit results.
 Wear performance was not representative of the oil/additive system based on discussions with industry experts and oil formulators.

-“The Sequence VIB test showed the GTL oil easily met the ILSAC GF-3 fuel economy requirements and in fact exceeded the proposed ILSAC GF-4 limits,” Henderson said.
+“The Sequence VIB test showed the GTL oil easily met the ILSAC GF-3 fuel economy requirements and, in fact, exceeded the proposed ILSAC GF-4 limits,” Henderson said.
 “Although the proposed Sequence VIC test will require a longer oil conditioning period, this is not expected to be a difficulty with GTL synthetic fluids.